vfarcic/devops26/manuscript/17-progressive-delivery.md

 As with the other deployment types, we initiated a loop that continuously sends requests to the application.
 That will allow us to see whether there is deployment-caused downtime.
 It will also provide us with the first insight into how canary deployments work.

 Until the pipeline starts the deployment, all we're seeing is the `hello, rolling update!` message coming from the previous release.
 Once the first iteration of the rollout is finished, we should see both `hello, rolling update!` and `hello, progressive!` messages alternating.
-Since we specified that `stepWeight` is `20`, approximatelly twenty percent of the requests should go the new release while the rest will continue receiving the requests from the old.
-Thirty seconds later (the `interval` value), the balance should change because we should have reached the second iteration, with forty percent of requests coming from the new release and the rest from the old.
+Since we specified that `stepWeight` is `20`, approximately twenty percent of the requests should go the new release while the rest will continue receiving the requests from the old.
+Thirty seconds later (the `interval` value), the balance should change.
+We should have reached the second iteration, with forty percent of requests coming from the new release and the rest from the old.

 Based on what we can deduce so far, `Canary` deployments are behaving in a very similar way as `RollingUpdate`.
-The major difference is that our rolling update examples did not specify any delay so the process looked almost as if it was instance.
-If we did specify a delay in rolling updates and if we had five replicas, the output would be almost the same.
+The significant difference is that our rolling update examples did not specify any delay, so the process looked almost as if it was instant.
+If we did specify a delay in rolling updates and if we had five replicas, the output would be nearly the same.

-As you might have guessed, we would not go into trouble of setting up `Canary` deployments if their behavior is the same as with the `RollingUpdate` strategy.
+As you might have guessed, we would not go into the trouble of setting up `Canary` deployments if their behavior is the same as with the `RollingUpdate` strategy.
 There's much more going on.
-We'll have to go back to the first terminal to better see the other effects.
+We'll have to go back to the first terminal to see the other effects better.

 Leave the loop running and go back to the **first terminal**